Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Method: construction of effective Hamiltonians

 \subsection{Asymptotic forms of effective Hamiltonians in gapped systems}

-Before applying the numerical framework to specific models, we analyze the asymptotic behavior of effective Hamiltonians for excited states in systems with a unique ground state and a finite excitation gap.
-We focus on the single-excitation sector in a $d$-dimensional hypercubic lattice.
-The effective Hamiltonian is given by
+Before applying the numerical framework to specific models, we first examine the asymptotic behavior of effective Hamiltonians in systems with a unique ground state and a finite excitation gap.
+This analysis provides physical insight into the rapid convergence of NLCE and the short-range nature of effective couplings in gapped systems.

+We focus on the single-excitation sector on a translationally invariant $d$-dimensional hypercubic lattice.
+In this sector, the effective Hamiltonian can be written as